DigitalDsntHurt/eng-gym/JSAlgosDataStructuresMasterclass/4-recursion.md

 Any time a function is invoked its placed at the top of the call stack.

 When javascript sees the return keyword or when the function ends, the compiler removes that function call from the top of the stack.
+## Two essential parts of a recursive function
+* base case
+* recursive case